OpenPeerPower/operating-system/Documentation/boards/asus/README.md

 eMMC support is provided with the same image.
 Just flash the image to the eMMC by connecting your Tinker Board S to your PC via Micro-USB.
 Refer to the Tinkerboard documentation how-to flash using Micro-USB and UMS.

-The Home Assistant OS provided U-Boot does support UMS as well, however manual intervention is necessary:
+The Open Peer Power OS provided U-Boot does support UMS as well, however manual intervention is necessary:

  1. Set the jumper between Micro-USB and HDMI the maskrom mode